Safe electrical network

 Yes, you have to pay for both.
 If an object has several power network inputs, the payment for input circuit breaker (ICB) current value is calculated by adding together ICB current in all inputs.

-The charge for electricity supply will decrease, but the charge for providing the connection will not change.
+The charge for electricity supply has been decreased, but the charge for providing the connection has not been changed.

 The Public Utilities Commission with the Council Decision No.172 of 27 November 2019 approved the electricity distribution system service tariff project of Sadales tīkls, which will be effective until 31 December 2024.
-This Decision and the currently effective tariffs are available here: Elektroenerģijas sadales sistēmas pakalpojumu diferencētie tarifi (avaliable in Latvian).
+The currently effective tariffs are available here: Elektroenerģijas sadales sistēmas pakalpojumu diferencētie tarifi (avaliable in Latvian).

 To find out, which tariff is currently effective in your property, and to change the selected tariff, if necessary, visit the customer portal e-st.lv.